© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman bath house at Parker's Piece is a scheduled monument protected by Historic England under reference 1007049.
 View the official record →

-I do not have established scholarly information specific to the Roman bath house at Parker's Piece, Derbyshire, in the historical record available to me.
+The Roman bath house at Parker's Piece is a substantial hypocausted bathing complex situated in Derbyshire, dating to the Roman occupation of Britain, likely second century AD.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007049.

 Roman bath house at Parker's Piece is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007049.